MyUHDS is a website designed by University Housing & Dining Services to help you navigate your housing and dining experience at OSU.

 If you believe that you have been charged incorrectly or would like to appeal the charges for Housing and Dining, you will need to submit a Petition of Financial Appeal.
 This can be done via your MyUHDS.
 Please keep in mind the petition must be submitted within 45 days of the original charge and will need to provide documentation that you believe is relevant to your cases.
 You also cannot appeal charges that have not been put onto your account.
 The committee will meet within 30 days of your submitted petition and will render their decision to you after the meeting via your ONID email.

 Unfortunately, no. If you decide to spread out your personal belongings so that you occupy more than half of the room you run the risk of being charged an increased room rate.
 Please keep all of your personal belongings on your side of the room.
 This allows for any new potential roommates to feel welcome and comfortable when they arrive to the room.
 If, however, your room has been deemed not ready for a new roommate you have the potential of having your room rate increase.
 Once your room has been deemed not ready for a new roommate your room rate will change to a double as single.
-The double-as-single room rate is $15.10 per day more than the standard double rate of each building.
-Likewise, if you are staying in a triple and it is deemed not ready to accept a third roommate, you will be charged triple-as-double room rate.
-The triple-as-double rate is $7.55 per day more than the standard triple rate of each building.
+For double as single and triple as double room rates view our rate sheet.

-If you move onto campus during the academic year your contract will be from the day you sign it and move on campus until June 14th, 2013.
+If you move onto campus during the academic year your contract will be from the day you sign it and move on campus until the end of the academic year in June.

 If you are in need of emergency housing please get in touch with Human Services Resource Center at 541-737-3747.
 We will work with them to assist you with temporary housing.